openrunbook/openrunbook/kafka/kafka2.md

 ## Kafka disk space alert
 We usually run our Kafka clusters at 50% disk utilization, so this should almost never be an issue.
 If you run into disk space issues, please do the following steps:

-Add more nodes to the cluster by updating the terraform config or updating the asg.
+* Add more nodes to the cluster by updating the terraform config or updating the asg.
-Kicking off a partition relabance via cruise control once the new host is up.
+* Kicking off a partition relabance via cruise control once the new host is up.
-We try to store 2 days worth of data in Kafka.
-In a pinch, you can also reduce the retention for the topics via the Kafka Manager UI.
+* In a pinch, you can also reduce the retention for the topics via the Kafka Manager UI.

 ## Cruise control stuck in a loop